Badiapp/coding-challenge-backend/README.md

 booking.show
 ```

-The expected behavior from the booking.
+Given an empty plane, here are some expected behavior for the booking.
 ```
 Bookings:
   * Marco: 4 people;